 ‘Salary’!!!
 The word is enough to take you on a roller coaster ride.
 By definition, salary is a fixed regular payment, typically paid on a monthly basis but often expressed as an annual sum, made by an employer to an employee, especially a professional or white-collar worker.
 Salary of employees is a matter of paramount importance to both the employer and the employees.
 We really don’t have to talk much about the importance of salary.
 We all know how eagerly we wait for the salary to get credited on our account.
 You just felt that tingle just by thinking about it right?
 Exactly my point!

-Let us now take a look at the importance of salary from a psychological perspective.
+Let us now take a look at the importance of employee salaries from a psychological perspective.

 Since we are talking about salary, let’s stick to the two basic needs which Maslow has spoken about, namely the physiological needs and safety needs.
 The higher-level needs are aimed for only when the basic needs are met.